hiro2233/nuttx/nuttx/configs/README.txt

   This board features the Atmel SAMA5D36.
 See http://www.atmel.com/devices/sama5d36.aspx.

+configs/sama5d4-ek
+  This is the  port of NuttX to the Atmel SAMA5D4-EK development board.
+  This board features the Atmel SAMA5D44.
+See http://www.atmel.com.

 configs/samd20-xplained
   The port of NuttX to the Atmel SAMD20-Xplained Pro development board.
 This board features the ATSAMD20J18A MCU (Cortex-M0+ with 256KB of FLASH and 32KB of SRAM).

+configs/samd21-xplained
+  The port of NuttX to the Atmel SAMD21-Xplained Pro development board.
+This board features the ATSAMD21J18A MCU (Cortex-M0+ with 256KB of FLASH and 32KB of SRAM).

 configs/sam3u-ek